If you thought that a Dutch wedding was quite the same as in a Hollywood movie — well, you’re wrong.

 This also happened frequently after WWII, as young men would emigrate to other countries to later be accompanied by their wives.

-Before they would get married, however, the man would travel to the new home country to get a job first.
-This is so he was able to provide for his future wife when she arrived.
+However, before they got married, the man travelled to his new home country to get a job.
+This was so he could provide for his future wife when she arrived.

-Something old, something new, something Dutch, something blue
+You’ll need something old, something new, something Dutch, and something blue

 Now, the husband and wife will keep all their own assets in case the marriage fails.
 You do, however, have to prove what is yours, so it is advised to see a notary before the big day and keep a record of certain big purchases or gifts throughout the marriage.